mansikhemka/Dataset/README.md

 (1) Save all the images in labels/images/

-(2) Save all the label files generated in the first step in labels/input/
+(2) Save all the label files generated in the first part in labels/input/

 (3) Run custom_to_yolo.py